Dolores Huerta: Feminist activism

 While Huerta was influenced by the women's liberation movement of the 1960s, including figures like Gloria Steinem, she initially dismissed feminist activism as a "middle-class phenomenon".
 During the 1970s, the UFW's position on women's rights was moderated by what historian Ana Raquel Minian refers to as the "idealized figure of the physically disciplined resident/laborer deserving of rights".
 The union contrasted "sexually respectable" union members with their "sexually depraved" opponents, leading them to oppose contraception while promoting sexual abstinence.
-Huerta personally opposed both abortion and contraception, both "cornerstones" of the women's liberation movement, and criticized union members for their perceived promiscuity.
+Huerta personally opposed both abortion and contraception at that time, both "cornerstones" of the women's liberation movement, and criticized union members for their perceived promiscuity.

 Despite this, Huerta called herself a feminist in a 1976 interview with Ms. magazine, crediting the women's liberation movement with assuaging her guilt about her divorces.
 Later, in 1985, she called herself a "born-again feminist" as she began to reassess her beliefs about women's issues.
 During her leave of absence from the UFW after the 1988 Union Square beating, she worked with the Feminist Majority Foundation (FMF), a nonprofit organization that advocates for reproductive health and women's equality.
 As part of the FMF's "Feminization of Power" campaign, she encouraged Latina women to run for office in an effort to increase their political visibility.
 She continued her work with the FMF after she retired from UFW organizing in 1999.
+In 2004, Huerta advocated for abortion rights as "the proper choice of every woman" at the UFW Constitutional Convention.

 In 2014, Huerta traveled to Colorado to campaign against Colorado's Amendment 67, which would have changed state laws to define "unborn human beings" as people.
-The amendment was defeated in November, with 65% voting for and 35% voting against.
+The amendment was defeated in November, with 65% voting against and 35% voting for.
 She also served as an honorary co-chair of the 2017 Women's March in Washington, D.C. alongside Steinem and civil rights activist Harry Belafonte.
 The march was held to protest a feared regression in women's rights under the first Trump presidency and was attended by over 4.1 million people.